Biodiversity-Meets-Data/BiodiversityDataSpace/DataSpaceMVP/VRE-worklfow-dataspace.md

 Semantic metadata describing the dataset (for example species ID, site code, model type, provenance data, timestamps, etc.) is stored.
 These metadata should for alignment around * *siteCode*, * *speciesCode*, * *habitatCode*, * workflow identifiers, * provenance statements (RO-Crate, PROV-O).

-Some of these metadata can also already by there via the datacubing process or prior data ingestion.
+Some of these metadata can also already be there via the datacubing process or prior data ingestion.

 ### **4b.
 Data ingestion into the cube or catalogue**